 On a warm November day in Pembroke in Robeson County, demonstrators gathered to protest the pipeline.
 Robeson County is one of the poorest counties in North Carolina.
 It is nearly 40 percent Native American, primarily Lumbee, one of four tribes, including the Haliwa-Saponi, the Coharie and the Tuscarora, whose lands will be affected by the ACP.

-Ericka Faircloth, a member of the Lumbee tribe, is a community organizer with Clean Water for North Carolina.
+Ericka Faircloth, who is from the Lumbee community, is an organizer with Clean Water for North Carolina.
 Faircloth grew up in Robeson, Cumberland and Scotland counties.
 She says instead of a pipeline, clean energy industries could fill the empty factories in the area.
 “Let’s build our solar panels and our wind turbines here,” she said, “and create meaningful and safe jobs.”

 Tribal members are mapping burial sites along the route to determine what plots could be harmed by the ACP.